bearpaw/pose-attention/README.md

 # Multi-Context Attention for Human Pose Estimation

-This repository includes Torch code for evaluation and visualization of the network presented in:
+This repository includes Torch code for evaluation and training of the network presented in:

 > Xiao Chu, Wei Yang, Wanli Ouyang, Cheng Ma, Alan L. Yuille, Xiaogang Wang,
 > **Multi-Context Attention for Human Pose Estimation**,